Hidden deep in the halo: selection of a reduced proper motion halo catalogue and mining retrograde streams in the velocity space: Acknowledgements

 \section{Acknowledgements}

 The authors thank the referee, Dr Ricardo Schiavon for their constructive comments and suggestions that helped improve the text and the figures.
 AV thanks Hanneke Woudenberg, Tomás Ruiz-Lara, Francisco Ardevol Martinez and Ewoud Wempe for their helpful discussions.
 AV thanks Dr Bokyoung Kim for providing access to their nearby reduced proper motion sample.
 AV and ES benefited from support from the International Space Science Institute (ISSI) in Bern, CH, thanks to the funding of the Team “the early Milky Way”.
 ES acknowledges funding through VIDI grant "Pushing Galactic Archaeology to its limits" (with project number VI.Vidi.193.093) which is funded by the Dutch Research Council (NWO).
 AH gratefully acknowledge financial support from a Spinoza prize from the Dutch Research Council (NWO) and HHK gratefully acknowledges financial support from the Martin A. and Helen Chooljian Membership at the Institute for Advanced Study.
-We benefited from support from the International Space Science Institute (ISSI) in Bern, CH, thanks to the funding of the Team “the early Milky Way.

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.